ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-getting-started/index.md

 |
 | If everything goes well, `npm start` has started the web server and conveniently opened a browser pointing to <a href="http://localhost:3000" target="_blank">localhost:3000</a>.
 |
-| As a next step, let's add the ag-Charts NPM packages.
+| As a next step, let's add the AG Charts NPM packages.
 Run the following command in `my-app` (you may need a new instance of the terminal):
 |
 | ```bash
 | npm install --save ag-charts-community ag-charts-react